Azure/Azure-TDSP-Utilities/DataScienceUtilities/DataReport-Utils/Python2/team-data-science-process-idear-python-instructions.md

 ## Sample Dataset

-To help you try IDEAR in Jupyter Notebook (Python 2.7) quickly, two sample datasets come packaged with IDEAR in directory [Data\\Common]( ../../../Data/Common/).
+To get you started with IDEAR in Jupyter Notebook (Python 2.7) quickly, two sample datasets come packaged with IDEAR in directory [Data\\Common]( ../../../Data/Common/).

 In this tutorial, we show how to run IDEAR in Jupyter Notebook (Python 2.7) using the [UCI Census Income](https://archive.ics.uci.edu/ml/datasets/Census+Income) dataset as an example.
 The data is located in directory [Data\\Common\\UCI_Income](../../../Data/Common/UCI_Income).
 The [para-adult.yaml](para-adult.yaml) file for this dataset is also provided.